rust-lang/prev.rust-lang.org/faq.md

 Rust's language versioning follows [SemVer](http://semver.org/), with backwards incompatible changes of stable APIs only allowed in minor versions if those changes fix compiler bugs, patch safety holes, or change dispatch or type inference to require additional annotation.
 More detailed guidelines for minor version changes are available as approved RFCs for both the [language](https://github.com/rust-lang/rfcs/blob/master/text/1122-language-semver.md) and [standard library](https://github.com/rust-lang/rfcs/blob/master/text/1105-api-evolution.md).

 Rust maintains three "release channels": stable, beta, and nightly.
 Stable and beta are updated every six weeks, with the current nightly becoming the new beta, and the current beta becoming the new stable.
-Language and standard library features marked unstable or hidden behind feature gates may only be used on the nightly channel.
+Language and standard library features marked unstable or hidden behind feature gates may only be used on the nightly release channel.
 New features land as unstable, and are "ungated" once approved by the core team and relevant subteams.
 This approach allows for experimentation while providing strong backwards-compatibility guarantees for the stable channel.

 For additional details, read the Rust blog post ["Stability as a Deliverable."](http://blog.rust-lang.org/2014/10/30/Stability.html)